tprasadt/InstaSafeZTAA.github.io/index.md

 The primary components of the ZTAA include the Client,  Controller,  Gateway and the IT resources of the organisation.

-Clients are devices that are in the hands of users who wish to access resources which are secured by  ZTAA.
+Clients are devices that are in the hands of users who wish to access resources that are secured by  ZTA.
 Laptops, Desktops, Mobile phones are examples of such clients.
-However, the ZTAA Agent has to be installed on these devices to be able to communicate and interact with the Zero Trust Network .
+However, the ZTA Agent has to be installed on these devices to be able to communicate and interact with the Zero Trust Network .
 The client is configured to drop all connections to the SDP in the case that any of  ZTAA’s access policies are violated or the standards are not met.
+Note: Client less access the resources can be powered by a browser based access, but with less scope and lesser secure posture validations

 Controllers are the decision making components in ZTAA .
 They are connected to Identity providers  to gather information about the users trying to access the network.
+It has a inbuilt IdP for user and group management.
+ZTA Controller also supports Active directory, Azure AD and SAML Assertions for application and network access.
 The client sends vital information about the user’s device to the controller which helps the controller in granting entitlements i.e the level of access to the clients.
 In the context of the CSA SDP model, this component is the Policy Decision Point (PDP).

 Gateways are the components which enforce the policies and entitlements set by the controllers.
 They verify the client's entitlements to grant them access to the resources only in the client’s context.
 In the context of the CSA SDP or NIZT ZT model, this component is the Policy Enforcement Point (PEP)

-Resources are the infrastructure that are secured by ZTAA.
+Resources are the infrastructure that are secured by ZTA.

 <img src="images/ZTAA_Arch1.png" alt="hi" class="inline"/>